Sign Up

 Research Participation

-Patients have the right to refuse treatment.
-They also have the right to be part of research studies or educational activities.
-Health and Human Services (HHS) regulation 45 CFR part 46 requires that investigators obtain 'legally effective informed consent from participants who want to participate in human research studies.
-This informed consent process has three factors (HHS, n.d.):
+Patients have the right to participate in research studies or educational activities.
+Health and Human Services (HHS) regulation 45 CFR part 46 requires that investigators obtain legally effective informed consent from participants who want to participate in human research studies.
+This informed consent process has three factors (Human Research Protection Program [HRPP], 2024):

 1. Disclosure of all required information to potential research candidates to make an informed decision.